Hon. Robert Fulke Greville1

 Last Edited=12 Sep 2011

-James Johnstone Murray, 2nd Earl of Annandale was the son of John Murray, 1st Earl of Annandale and Elizabeth Schaw.1 A contract for the marriage of James Johnstone Murray, 2nd Earl of Annandale and Lady Jean Carnegie was signed on 26 June 1647.1 He died on 28 December 1658 at St. Clement Danes Church, The Strand, London, England, without issue.1
+James Johnstone Murray, 2nd Earl of Annandale was the son of John Murray, 1st Earl of Annandale and Elizabeth Schaw.1 A contract for the marriage of James Johnstone Murray, 2nd Earl of Annandale and Lady Jean Carnegie was signed on 26 June 1647.1 He died on 28 December 1658 at St. Clement Danes Church, The Strand, London, EnglandG, without issue.1

-He succeeded to the title of 2nd Lord Murray of Tynningham [S., 1625] on 22 September 1640.1 He succeeded to the title of 2nd Viscount of Annand [S., 1622] on 22 September 1640.1 He succeeded to the title of 2nd Earl of Annandale [S., 1625] on 22 September 1640.1 He succeeded to the title of 2nd Lord Murray of Lochmaben [S., 1622] on 22 September 1640.1 He succeeded to the title of 3rd Lord Scone [S., 1604] in March 1641/42.2 He succeeded to the title of 3rd Viscount Stormont [S., 1621] in March 1641/42.1 He held the office of Steward of Annandale on 17 November 1643.1 In August 1645 he joined the army of Montrose, and subsequently retired to England.1
+He succeeded as the 2nd Lord Murray of Tynningham [S., 1625] on 22 September 1640.1 He succeeded as the 2nd Viscount of Annand [S., 1622] on 22 September 1640.1 He succeeded as the 2nd Earl of Annandale [S., 1625] on 22 September 1640.1 He succeeded as the 2nd Lord Murray of Lochmaben [S., 1622] on 22 September 1640.1 He succeeded as the 3rd Lord Scone [S., 1604] in March 1641/42.2 He succeeded as the 3rd Viscount Stormont [S., 1621] in March 1641/42.1 He held the office of Steward of Annandale on 17 November 1643.1 In August 1645 he joined the army of Montrose, and subsequently retired to England.1

 Godman writes that he was "by no means nice as to whom he sold his influence, or from whom he took money, he rapidly acquired one of the best estates in Scotland."1